Aerial view of Split and Diocletian's Palace

 Bačvice Beach

-Ferries connect Split to nearby islands such as Brač, Hvar, Šolta, and Vis, all perfect for one-day escapes or longer adventures that complement your visit to Diocletian's Palace.
+Ferries connect Split to nearby islands including Brač, Hvar, Šolta and Vis — all easy one-day escapes or the starting point for longer island-hopping adventures.

 Year-round celebrations that bring Split's culture to life

-One of Europe's largest electronic music festivals, attracting global crowds and adding to the vibrant Croatia travel scene.
+One of Europe's largest electronic music festivals, drawing global crowds to the Poljud Stadium each summer.

-Split is more than just a seaside destination in Croatia; it's a living, breathing mosaic of history and hedonism.
-Including those found in Diocletian's Palace, every stone tells a story, and every sunset invites you to stay a little longer.
+Split is more than a seaside destination; it is a living mosaic of history and everyday life.
+Every stone tells a story, and every sunset over the Riva invites you to stay a little longer.

-• Unique fusion of Roman heritage and Mediterranean lifestyle
+• A genuine fusion of Roman heritage and Mediterranean lifestyle

 • Lively waterfront and café culture

-• Beautiful beaches within walking distance of the Old Town
+• Beaches within walking distance of the Old Town

 • Gateway to Croatia's most popular islands

-• Rich calendar of festivals and cultural events
+• A rich calendar of festivals and cultural events

-• Perfect balance between history, nature, and urban energy
+• A balance between history, nature and urban energy

 View from Marjan Hill over Split

-Split Airport (SPU) is located 25 km from the city and offers direct flights from major European cities, making it a convenient entry point for Croatia travel.
+Split Airport (SPU) sits 25 km from the city and offers direct flights from major European cities in summer.

-Regular trains connect Split with Zagreb and other Croatian cities, providing easy access to the region's rich history and attractions.
+Regular trains connect Split with Zagreb and other Croatian cities, with seasonal overnight services.

-Frequent national and international buses arrive at the main terminal beside the ferry port.
+Frequent national and international buses arrive at the main terminal right beside the ferry port.

-Daily sailings link Split with popular destinations such as Brač, Hvar, Vis, Korčula, Dubrovnik, and Ancona (Italy).
+Daily sailings link Split with Brač, Hvar, Vis, Korčula, Dubrovnik and Ancona in Italy.

-The A1 motorway ("Dalmatina") connects Split with Zagreb and the rest of Croatia, allowing travelers to visit iconic sites like Diocletian's Palace and other Split attractions with ease.
+The A1 motorway (Dalmatina) connects Split with Zagreb and the rest of Croatia, and onward to Dubrovnik.

-Split enjoys over 2,700 hours of sunshine annually, making it ideal for year-round visits.
+Split enjoys over 2,700 hours of sunshine a year, making it a year-round destination

 Spring